New from Active: Check out our latest products here

 Saturate the item by swishing it around in the sink.
 Ensure that all of the fabric is soaked with the detergent.
 If necessary, you can give it a few gentle scrubs with your hands.
 Afterward, let the liners soak for 15 to 20 minutes—that’ll help to get rid of any sweat or dirt that’s set in the fabric.

-While Crocs are made from an anti-microbial material, they can still smell after a while.
+While Crocs are made from an anti-microbial material, they can still possibly retain odors over time.
 Fortunately, there are ways to deodorize them so that they’ll smell fresh again.

 Using Baking Soda